covcom/205CDE/02 Git/README.md

 Most of the steps you have done before so these will be quickly summarised:

-1. modify the README file and change the title on the first line to read ‘# My Git Notes v1.1’
+1. modify the README file and change the title on the first line to read '# My Git Notes v1.1'
-2. stage and commit this change as ‘changed version to 2.1’
+2. stage and commit this change as 'changed version to 2.1'
 3. revert to the previous commit (Final changes to README).
 This can be referenced by its tag as shown: git checkout tags/v0.9

 create a branch called newbranch (this command creates a new branch and checks it out).